 It is critical wear a proper gun belt with your hip-holstered gun.
-Gun belts come in widths of 1¼-, 1½-, and 1¾ -inches.
+Gun belts come in widths of 1¼, 1½ and 1¾ inches.
 Some are tapered in the front to a thinner width.
 They are usually double-thick leather or leather reinforced with a synthetic material.
 There are also some all-synthetic belts available.
 A proper gun belt will support the weight of the gun (which ordinary belts won't), and they provide enough vertical leverage on the holster to prevent it from flopping away from the body.
-Repeat: it's critical to use a real gun belt with a hip-holstered gun!
+Let me repeat this, it's critical to use a real gun belt with a hip-holstered gun.

-The bottom line for women's concealed carry is usually to go either with a cross draw hip holster, off body carry, or a smaller gun concealed where her mode of dress will allow.
-Of course, the smaller the gun, the more difficult it is to shoot.
-Women just plain have a harder time of it!
+The bottom line for women's concealed carry is usually to go either with a cross draw hip holster, off-body carry or a smaller concealed gun.
+Keep in mind though, the smaller the gun, the more difficult it is to shoot.

-If you are just starting out in concealed carry, the best bet is to go with a normal-ride, FBI-cant (or straight-drop), pancake-style speed scabbard and a proper gun belt that mates to it properly.
+If you are just starting out in concealed carry, the best bet is to go with a normal ride, FBI cant (or straight-drop), pancake-style speed scabbard and a proper gun belt that mates to it properly.
 This set-up will work acceptably well, if not perfectly, for most men.
 From then on you can experiment with other holsters if you feel the need to tweak a characteristic.
-Remember, it's a process!

 Remember, it's a process.
 Discover what works best for you.